 Increase in Demand

-If demand for your products is low now, you should feel confident that these three factors will spark demand increases, which will cause an increased need to ship.
-How will your organization adjust as each comes to pass?
+If demand for your products is currently low, you should feel confident that these three factors will spark demand increases, leading to a higher need for shipping.
+How will your organization adapt as each of these events unfolds?

 – Geographic expansion of economic activity